KieranLitschel/GeneticSWEM/development/README.md

+In the table below, test top-10 accuracy refers to the accuracy on the non-private test set.

 | Model Name           | Submission Date | Validation Top-10 Accuracy | Test Top-10 Accuracy |
 |----------------------|-----------------|----------------------------|----------------------|
 | GE_4_1               | 28/08/20        | 0.55677                    | 0.5021               |